stephenlake/php-covert/README.md

      }
 });

-// Continue with your app's logic here
+// Continue with your app's logic here while your background task is running
 ```
 That's it.
 Your task is now running in the background as a process.
 Get the process ID with `$operation->getProcessID()`.
 Check out the [documentation (coming soon)](https://stephenlake.github.io/php-covert) for further usage and features.